ktaylor63/southeast/site/content/landscape-conservation.md

 In the face of accelerated [climate change](/our-changing-climate) and other 21st-century conservation challenges, LCCs will regularly evaluate the effectiveness of scientific information and conservation actions and support necessary adjustments as new information becomes available.
 This iterative process of information sharing will help scientists and resource managers deal with uncertainties on the landscape and provide tools to compare and contrast the implications of management alternatives.

-## Get Started with Southeastern LCCs
+## Get started with Southeastern LCCs

 {{< figure class="photo" src="/images/pages/harlequin-butterfly.jpg" alt="An orange and black butterfly resting on a flower" link="https://flic.kr/p/9LBLnZ" caption="Puerto Rico’s harlequin butterfly on a flower of sea grapes.
 Photo by USFWS." >}}